Archisman-Mridha/Archisman-Mridha/README.md

 - **Rust** - Rust is my go-to language.
 I just love it!
 Till now, I have primarily used it to build `backend microservices`.
 I also use it write smart contracts when working with Solana.

-  > I love to read about the internal architecture of established non Rust based technologies (like Apache Kafka, Redis, ElasticSearch etc.) and try to create a miniaturized version of these technologies using Rust.

-  > You can check out this repository where I am currently trying to create a miniaturized version of Redis using Rust - https://github.com/Archisman-Mridha/redis-from-scratch.

 - **GoLang** - I use it for writing `custom Kubernetes controllers` / a backend microservice if I am in a hurry.

   > I really like the concurrency primitives that GoLang provides - channels and go-routines.
 I am interested in how go-rotuines are implemented and scheduled under the hood (TODO : Read - https://go.dev/src/runtime/proc.go).